CRAMO – Shared Resources Simplified

 Transparent communication.
 The information we provide is accurate and consistent.
 We provide information to our stakeholders in a timely manner and in accordance with applicable rules.
 All marketing materials and activities must be respectful and not demeaning.

 We respect the data privacy of our employees and business partners.
 Personal data may be collected and used only for legitimate business purposes and in compliance with applicable data protection laws and regulations.

 Following up on our Code of Conduct – we want to hear your concerns

-Our whistleblowing scheme provides a means for all employees to report suspicions of misconduct, that is, actions that are not in line with our company values and which may harm individuals, our company or the environment.
+Our whistleblowing scheme provides a means for all employees to report suspicions of severe misconduct, that is, actions that are not in line with our DNA and which may seriously harm individuals, our company or the environment.

 Our whistleblowing scheme is an early warning system to reduce risks.
 It is an important tool for safeguarding our high corporate governance standards and maintaining customer and public confidence in our operations.
 Any concern or issue that you report will be treated seriously, fairly, and promptly.
 Cramo will handle enquiries discreetly and confidentially.

 If you wish to submit an anonymous report, please use our web service, run by a third party, WhistleB, Whistleblowing Centre: https://report.whistleb.com and enter the company code CCWBS.

 Cramo does not tolerate retaliation.
 You do not risk losing your job or suffering any type of sanction or personal disadvantage as a result of whistleblowing.
 It does not matter if you are mistaken, provided you act in good faith.